csinva/csinva.github.io/_notes/ai/possible_minds.md

 - short-term risks: automation + bias
 - one big risk: AI environmental risk: how to constrain ai to not render our environment uninhabitable for biological forms
 - need to stop thinking of the world as a zero-sum game
+- famous survery: katja grace at the future of humanity institute

 # 10 - tech prophecy and the underappreciated causal power of ideas (steven pinker)